 Approved projects are funded up to $1,500, based on a project budget sheet submitted with the application.
 Students whose projects are approved are also awarded a $500 merit scholarship for the semester during which the research project is conducted.

 Project proposals are accepted and reviewed throughout the calendar year on a rolling basis.
 However, submitting project proposals a few months before starting the research project is strongly encouraged.
-The research advisor for the proposed project needs to have a current faculty appointment within the College of ACES.
+The Faculty Research Mentor for the proposed project needs to have a current faculty appointment within the College of ACES.

 Applicants are strongly urged to identify and define an appropriate research project well in advance of their application date.
 Application forms and other program information are available from the Honors Desk in the ACES Academic Programs Office.